 - Eusebius’ Onomasticon did much to set in motion early pilgrimages to the Holy Land.

 A couple of centuries later, the mosaic Medeba Map on the floor of a 6th-century church offered a perspective of the Holy Land to travelers.
 I’m still amazed at the details of the map, which you can see in modern Madaba, Jordan, in spite of the fact that cartographers in centuries past had no satellite images to work from.
 (Or smartphones!)

-Why Using Maps in Bible Study is Valuable
+Why Using Maps in Your Bible Reading is Valuable

 Think about the value of maps in your own life.